jazracherif/udacity-data-engineer-gutenberg/README.md

 The following files are relevant
-- `lib/gutenberg.py`: contains code to extract catalog information from the gutenberg website, download teh text files, and upload them to S3
+- `lib/gutenberg.py`: contains code to extract catalog information from the gutenberg website, download teh text files, and upload them to S3.
-- `lib\emr.py`: contains all the utilities need to create an EMR cluster, submit a job, and tear down the cluster
+- `lib\emr.py`: contains all the utilities need to create an EMR cluster, submit a job, and tear down the cluster.
-- `lib\spark-etl.py`: contains the Spark Application code for computing the scores
+- `lib\spark-etl.py`: contains the Spark Application code for computing the scores.
-- `airflow\dags\gutenberg-etl.py`: contains the airflow DAG that orchestrate the whole process
+- `airflow\dags\gutenberg-etl.py`: contains the airflow DAG that orchestrate the whole process.

 ## Installation

 ### Prerequisits

-AWS credentials with read/write permissions for S3 and AWS EMR must be available and stored in the `cfg/aws.cfg` file
+AWS credentials with read/write permissions for S3 and AWS EMR must be available and stored in the `cfg/aws.cfg` file.

 ### Setup

 To install the python virtual environment and dependencies:

 `make install`

 ## Local Spark Development